NBCLab/nbclab-env/README.md

 PROMPT_COMMAND='PS1="\[\e[1;37m\e[44m\]${project_name}\[\e[0;0m\]${prompt1} "'
 ```

+You can use the example bashrc file in this repository to help you modify your own .bashrc file.

-### 6. Download and add MKL license to your home folder
+### 3. Download and add MKL license to your home folder
 Nipype and other essential Python modules (e.g. numpy, scipy, scikit-learn) use Continuum Analytics' MKL optimization, which is proprietary and costs money.
 Fortunately, Continuum provides free academic researchers.
 Following is the process for obtaining a license and properly adding it to your home directory so you can use MKL-optimized modules.

 1. Go to [this website](https://www.continuum.io/anaconda-academic-subscriptions-available) and sign up for an account.
 Then follow the instructions to download and organize a license.